joevorbs/LLM_Investment_Agent/README.md

 - Apply LLM query layer over the database

 # Phase 2
+- Allow the agent to pull the data for us without specifying what we want upfront
 - Create basic front end
 - Connect AWS Quicksight to the database and use the agent to create dashboards based on the question asked